LukaBrazia/Scheme-Interpreter/README.md

 # Scheme Interpreter

 ## Functionality
-Support for load, define *(including recursion)*, if, cond, lambda and let expressions
-let expressions by default behave as let* expressions do in kawa
-quote defined lists *'(1 2 3)* are NOT recursive, meaning each expression inside the quoted list will be evaluated, the list as a whole will not be instead of *'((1 2) (3 4))* use *'('(1 2) '(3 4))*
+Support for load, define *(including recursion)*, if, cond, lambda and let expressions let expressions by default behave as let* expressions do in kawa Support for comments quote defined lists *'(1 2 3)* are NOT recursive, meaning each expression inside the quoted list will be evaluated, the list as a whole will not be instead of *'((1 2) (3 4))* use *'('(1 2) '(3 4))*
 ### Implemented Functions: